tatealive/claimclam/README.md

 - **Client-Side Operations**: All data operations, including sorting, filtering, and pagination, are performed on the client side.
   - **Justification**: With a small mock dataset, client-side operations are instantaneous, providing a very responsive user experience.
 This approach would be re-evaluated for a production application with a large dataset.

+- **Optimized Table Layout**: The table is designed to minimize horizontal scrolling by using compact column headers and text truncation.
+  - **Justification**: Horizontal scrolling creates poor user experience on most devices.
+By truncating long text (like descriptions) with tooltips and using concise headers, the table fits better on standard screen sizes while maintaining functionality.

+- **Icon-Based Column Headers**: All table columns use Heroicons instead of text-only headers for better visual hierarchy and space efficiency.
+  - **Justification**: Icons provide immediate visual recognition, reduce header width, and create a more modern, professional appearance.
+The combination of icon + text ensures accessibility while saving horizontal space.

+- **Two-Column Modal Layout**: The receipt details modal uses a responsive two-column grid layout for receipt information.
+  - **Justification**: This reduces the modal height and creates a more compact, scannable layout.
+Information is logically grouped and easier to read than a single-column vertical list.

 ## ⑥ Folder Structure

 ```